blackpuppy/docs/en/core-utility-libraries/hash.rst

         */

     Using ``{n}`` and ``{s}`` will allow you to remove multiple values at once.

+    .. versionchanged:: 2.5
+        As of 2.5.0 attribute matching expressions work with remove()

 .. php:staticmethod:: combine(array $data, $keyPath = null, $valuePath = null, $groupPath = null)